Silvester949/tourism-react-native-app-/README.md

 Note: If you encounter any issues during the pod installation, try running the following command to update your CocoaPods installation:

     gem install -n /usr/local/bin cocoapods

+#### Run on iOS

+Install the latest version of Xcode and set up an emulator or connect an iOS device to your computer.
+Run the following command in the terminal to start the Metro Bundler:

+    yarn start

+In a new terminal window, navigate to the project directory and run the following command to build the app and install it on your device:

+    yarn ios

 ## Libraries